Written by on . Last updated June 20th, 2026.

 Aftershocks detected

 In the days before this main shock, 3 smaller foreshocks were detected.
-Nearby this earthquake a foreshock struck 23 hrs earlier.
-It measured a magnitude of 3.6
+Roughly 23 hrs before this earthquake, a foreshock measuring MAG-3.6 was detected nearby this earthquake.

 Overview of foreshocks and aftershocks